haris-sujethan/Planet-Simulation/README.md

 ![](images/Simulation.PNG)

 This is the pygame window of the simulation.
-Yellow is the sun, blue is the earth, red is mars, grey is mercury, and white is venus./
+Yellow is the sun, blue is the earth, red is mars, grey is mercury, and white is venus.
 The values on the planets represent the distance to the sun.